tarsius/.github/sponsors-profile.md

 Short bio (125 characters)
 ==========================

+I maintain Magit, which is the most advanaced Git client and by many considered to be one of Emacs' killer apps.

 Introduction
 ============

 I am the maintainer of [Magit](https://magit.vc) one of the most [popular](http://www.melpa.org/#/?sort=downloads&asc=false) and even [beloved](https://magit.vc/quotes) Emacs packages.
 I love seeing it mentioned as "one of Emacs' killer apps" again and again.
 That feels really good.
 Thanks!

-Unfortunately it does not really translate to a stable income.
-At the end of 2017 I ran a successful Kickstarter campaign and subsequently was able to improve Magit a lot.
-2019 was slower. *Important side notes:* I still owe backers the promised cheat cheats and posters.
-I'll send those out in January.
-I do not plan to do another Kickstarter campaign.
-I would rather have a steady income.
-That is less stressful, which in turn helps my productivity.

-I would like to work full time on Magit and other Emacs related projects again.
-Please help make that a reality by becoming a sponsor.
+Please also help me make Magit better by becoming a sponsor.
 There's still so much I want to do and if you are one of those people who only has the highest praise for Magit, then you should be excited about that. :grinning:

 ----